RERAProject StructuringSEZLand AcquisitionConstruction

 Our real estate practice combines transactional expertise with regulatory knowledge across multiple states.
 Pan India presence means we handle multi state real estate portfolios as coordinated engagements.

-27 years of practice in Indian real estate gives us institutional knowledge of title systems, revenue department practices, and RERA implementation across jurisdictions.
+extensive practice in Indian real estate gives us institutional knowledge of title systems, revenue department practices, and RERA implementation across jurisdictions.

 Our integration with corporate, tax, and finance practices means real estate advisory addresses the full range of legal issues, not just property law.